 During the early development of Ethereum 2, it is assumed that Ethereum will do several changes in the protocol.
 To ensure the highest uptime, we will secure and monitor the deposited stakes, and regularly perform necessary updates to the staking software.

 Re-staking of funds

-Nevertheless, our optimization of staking allocations enables this type of reinvesting, meaning that the sum of the rewards resulting from your stake plus your original staking amount will be re-staked on a frequent basis.
+Our optimization of staking allocations enables reinvesting, meaning that the sum of the rewards resulting from your stake plus your original staking amount will be re-staked on a frequent basis.
 Over time this will earn you more ETH2 than if you did not do re-staking.

 You will retain 85% of the earnings from the incoming rewards.
 Bitcoin Suisse will use the remaining part to cover costs associated with the infrastructure setup, protocol upgrades, maintenance, and servers.